Franchovy/Playdate-Guides/Guides/Lua-inheritance-explained.md

 ### How does inheritance work in Lua?

 First, the basics.
-Lua doesn't have any fancy object-oriented-style programming, so basically you have to program it yourself.
-Thankfully, it _does_ have a built-in inheritance mechanism, on which we can base our implementation.
+Lua, by default, doesn't have any of the fancy object-oriented syntax like other languages where you can create and extend classes.
+In Lua, the built-in mechanism is much simpler, and it's up to you how you use it.
+Luckily, the Playdate SDK provides us with an implementation that we'll take a deeper look at after covering the basics, which are the ones offered by the Lua language itself.

-Rather than explaining, it's better to lead by example.
+Rather than explaining the details, let's take a look at some examples.

 #### Example 1: Basic inheritance